Haiyang-W/haiyang-w.github.io/_pages/about.md

 🎖 Selected Awards
 ======
-* **National Scholarship (国家奖学金)**, 2022-2023.
+* **National Scholarship (博士国家奖学金)**, 2022-2023.
 Awarded annually to top 1 student in all grades of Center for Data Science, Peking University.
-* **National Scholarship (国家奖学金)**, 2021-2022.
+* **National Scholarship (博士国家奖学金)**, 2021-2022.
 Awarded annually to top 1 student in all grades of Center for Data Science, Peking University.
 * **Excellent Student at Shanghai Jiaotong University**, 2020.
 Top 5% of graduated students.

 📝 Experiences